Lomnice nad Lužnicí: Geography

 Lomnice nad Lužnicí is located about 21 km west of Jindřichův Hradec and 20 km northeast of České Budějovice.
 It lies in the Třeboň Basin and in the Třeboňsko Protected Landscape Area.
-The river Lužnice flows east of the town and forms a small part of the municipal border.
-Velký Tisý, one of the largest ponds in the Czech Republic, is located in the municipal territory, along with several smaller ponds.
+The Lužnice River flows east of the town and briefly forms the municipal border.
+Velký Tisý, one of the largest ponds in the Czech Republic, is located in the municipal territory, along with several smaller fishponds.

 History

 The first written mention of Lomnice is from 1220.
 Probably around 1250, a castle was built here.
 The settlement was promoted to a town in 1382 by King Wenceslaus IV.
 From 1435 to 1611, it was property of the Rosenberg family.
 During this era, Lomnice prospered and many fish ponds were established in the vicinity of the town.

-Since 1789, the town has been named Lomnice nad Lužnicí, although the river Lužnice flows further from the town.
+Since 1789, the town has been named Lomnice nad Lužnicí, although the Lužnice river flows further from the town.

+Demographics

+Transport

+The I/24 road, which connects the D3 motorway with the Czech-Austrian border in Halámky, passes through the town.

+Lomnice nad Lužnicí is located on the railway line Veselí nad Lužnicí–České Velenice.

 Sights

 The Church of Saint Wenceslaus was built in 1359, originally as castle chapel of the Corpus Christi and Saints Peter and Paul.
 More extensive reconstructions were made in 1635 and 1645, after the church was damaged during the Thirty Years' War, and the church was consecrated to Saint Wenceslaus.
 Despite several reconstructions, it still has a Gothic floor plan.

-The Church of Sain John the Baptist was built in 1358 on the site of a shrine that stood here before the castle was built.
+The Church of Saint John the Baptist was built in 1358 on the site of a shrine that stood here before the castle was built.
 The tower was rebuilt into the Neo-Gothic style in 1872.